mroswell/zombie-weapons/README.rst

 Next you'll want to prep your local:

 1. Clone this repository to your local.
 GitHub has great documentation if you're new to git: https://help.github.com/articles/set-up-git.
-Feel free to contact me as well if you run into issues: jen@redmonocle.com.